azharismail125/AWS-Restart-Portfolio/Projects/S3 Static Website/website-breakdown.md

   - scroll-based navbar background change
   - fade-in-on-scroll animation (feature/class cards, section titles)
   - class schedule day-filter tabs
-  - confirmation page: reads query params from the booking/sign-up form submission and renders the details + reference number client-side
+  - confirmation page: reads query parameters from the booking/sign-up form submission and renders the details and reference number for the client's side.

 ## Design notes
-- No backend — booking and sign-up "submissions" are simulated via GET form params read by JS on the confirmation page.
-Nothing is persisted or emailed.
+- No backend — booking and sign-up "submissions" are simulated via GET form parameters.
 - Fully static, so it maps directly onto S3 static website hosting with no server required.
-- Image assets referenced in `classes.html`/`index.html` (class photos) are not yet part of the deployed build.